 We also offer access to onsite or near-site childcare at select international locations, and we will continue to evaluate opportunities globally.
 Additionally, in a number of our locations, we also provide facilities for nursing mothers, including dedicated mothers' rooms and wellness rooms.

-Through a PepsiCo initiative called the Wellness Certification Program, we have set clear objectives to increase employee participation in our well-being programs—both in terms of the number of participants and the quality of the engagement.
-PepsiCo well-being programs are already available in 100 percent of countries with 50 or more PepsiCo employees.
-We challenged ourselves to reach either “Advanced” or “Cutting Edge” status in at least 50 percent of these countries by 2025.
-In 2019, we surpassed that goal, with programs in 60 percent of participating countries achieving Advanced or Cutting Edge status.
+Through a PepsiCo initiative called the Wellness Certification Program, we evaluate the maturity of our health and well-being initiatives across all countries.
+We assign each country to one of four categories—Basic, Intermediate, Advanced or Cutting Edge—based on specific criteria like engagement rates, ability to measure ROI, and behavioral changes over time.
+PepsiCo well-being programs are already available in 100% of countries with 50 or more PepsiCo employees.
+We challenged ourselves to reach either “Advanced” or “Cutting Edge” status in at least 50% of these countries by 2025.
+In 2019, we surpassed that goal, with programs in 60% of participating countries achieving Advanced or Cutting Edge status.
+We implemented a new, more quantitative certification process in late 2021 and will be updating our rankings later in 2022.

 Supporting employees through COVID-19

 To support the well-being of our employees during the COVID-19 pandemic, we implemented a number of new programs and expanded others.
-Most notably, we continued to expand our Employee Assistance Program (EAP) to new markets outside the U.S., bringing EAP services to a total of 75 countries.
+Most notably, we continued to expand our Employee Assistance Program, called the Well-Being Support Line, to new markets outside the U.S., bringing EAP services to a total of 75 countries.
 We also expanded our stress and resilience program (meQuilibrium) outside the U.S.

 To support our working caregivers, we introduced child care support and enrichment options in the U.S. to help employees manage their family’s needs as most schools moved to virtual learning.
 This included tutoring options at discounted rates for private or small groups through Bright Horizons partners (Varsity Tutors, Revolution Prep, and MarcoPolo Learning); a new “Learning Pods” service from Bright Horizons to help parents find educators who can guide in-home learning for small groups or one child; and free access to Rethink, including up to 7 hours of teleconsultation for parents, and thousands of videos, tools and materials.

 We will continue to review our offerings to ensure we are supporting employees’ physical, emotional and financial well-being.
-In the near future, we’ll be launching a new on-demand fitness app in the U.S., as well as running a digital financial wellness pilot at select locations.
+In the near future, we will continue to promote the many programs available to support our employees, with a focus on mental health and building resiliency.